justlark/squirtinator/README.md

 ## Usage

-Once you've assembled your Squirtinator and flashed the firmware, power it on and connect to its WiFi network, called `SquirtinatorRemote` by default.
+Once you've assembled your Squirtinator and flashed the firmware, power it on and connect to its WiFi network, called `Squirtinator` by default.
 You may need to disconnect from cellular data.

 You can navigate to http://192.168.71.1 to access the web interface.